 Limit fruits to 1-2 servings of low glycemic fruits.
 Avoid fruit at breakfast for the most part.
 Once your blood sugar is under control you may be able to tolerate fruit in the mornings here and there.

 Avoid the sweeter fruits such as; bananas, mangoes, papayas, grapes and dried fruits.
 No fruit or vegetable juices at this time, even fresh pressed at home.

 Most people will need to avoid dairy – it can have an insulin effect.
 Ghee is acceptable to use.
 This is different for everyone – you will have to find out what works for you as an individual.

 If you do choose dairy, make sure it is not pasteurized and comes from grass fed cows.
 Choose only full fat dairy products, never low fat or skim as this will actually spike your blood sugar and cause weight gain.

 However, if you have gone through an elimination diet or gone through GAPS intro and you know you are not sensitive to dairy – you can have some dairy, such as butter, small portions of GAPS approved cheeses, a small amount of sour cream with meals or as a dip for veggies.

 Avoid entire meals of dairy, such as a large glasses of kefir or a yogurt as your meal.

-For diabetes prevention, you will want to truly eat no sweeteners of any kind.
+For some people, in order to balance blood sugars, you will want to truly eat no sweeteners of any kind.

 Zip.
 Zilch.
 Zero.